Securities Attorneys for Financial Advisors with Employment Disputes

 Since securities employment disputes are usually handled through FINRA arbitration, it is important to hire an experienced FINRA securities employment attorney who is familiar with the nuances of FINRA arbitration (versus Court litigation).

-Free Consultation with a Securities Attorney
+Free Consultation with FINRA Lawyers

 The White Law Group is a national securities arbitration, securities regulation, and securities compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
 The firm’s lawyers have extensive experience in securities employment disputes, including previous experience representing some of the world’s largest broker-dealers.